-You need an underlayment on the subfloor before laying vinyl planks on the floor especially if the subfloor is uneven.
-The purpose of the underlayment is to create a flat and sturdy base for the vinyl planks to sit on.
-Underlayment also protects the vinyl planks from moisture damage, mold growth, and leaks.
+You must lay an underlayment before laying vinyl plank floors.
+The underlayment will create a flat and sturdy base for the vinyl planks to sit on.
+Also, underlayment protects vinyl planks from moisture, mold, and water leaks.

-This post reveals more about the underlayment requirements for vinyl flooring including a guide on different types of underlayment to use for vinyl plank flooring.
+This post reveals more about the underlayment requirements for vinyl flooring.
+Including a guide on different types of underlayment for vinyl plank flooring.
 Let’s dive in.

 Here are other reasons underlayment matters for vinyl plank flooring:

 Vinyl plank flooring is formed by attaching several vinyl planks side by side using the tongue and groove locking mechanism.
-To make the floor smooth, the planks have to be arranged and locked on an even surface.
+To make the floor smooth, the planks must be arranged and locked on an even surface.

-If the subfloor is uneven or bumpy, then the planks will not be smooth.
-But, if you put a flat underlayment on the subfloor first, then the planks can be installed on a flat and even base making your vinyl floor smooth and even.
+However, if the subfloor is uneven or bumpy, the vinyl planks’ surface won’t be smooth.
+But, if you put a flat underlayment on the subfloor, the vinyl floors will be smooth and even.